 Taken as a whole, an interesting pattern starts to emerge here.
 I’m not saying the Indians deliberately seek out former pitchers who had low strikeout rates, but there’s a clear trend in the kind of coaches they hire.

 Also interesting is that recent Cleveland teams have been pretty low on strikeouts themselves.
 This year’s Indians staff ranked 29th in K/9 rate (6.3), and over the last two seasons (i.e., Belcher’s tenure) they rank dead last (6.2).
 Their 6.3 K/9 rate over the last 10 years ranks 26th in baseball—though, interestingly, it’s good for third in the AL Central, ahead of Kansas City and Detroit.

 To say that the Tribe’s low-strikeout approach is due to the pitching coaches may be confusing correlation and causation—it could be that the front office has an affinity for pitch-to-contact guys, in which case it would make sense to bring in similarly experienced coaches—but either way it seems clear that there is a connection.

 The team is still trying to figure out how to replace Belcher, but if history is any indication, my money’s on another pitch-to-contact guy.
 If instead the Indians go with a different kind of former pitcher or someone without MLB pitching experience—Ruben Niebla, the Clippers’ pitching coach, never made it to the major leagues—it will be interesting to see if and how Cleveland hurlers change their approach in the next couple years.

-Topics: Tim Belcher
+Tags: Tim Belcher